hicommonwealth/commonwealth/wiki/Agile-Development.md

 1. We use Fibonacci points, i.e. 1, 2, 3, 5, 8, 13.
 (See [dedicated section](#fibonacci-points).)
 2. Stories of any point value *may* be broken out into subtasks.
 3. Stories of more than 3 points *must* be broken out into subtasks.
-4. Please add point estimations to your stories before moving them to In Progress.
+4. You *must* add point estimations to your stories before moving them to In Progress.
 (Even better if you can have stories estimated while Teed Up.)
 6. When you complete the work, if original estimation was off, do not mutate it in place.
 Instead, add the correct estimation as a comment to the issue with a short explanation.

 ## Blockers